franchsli/whatsapp_clone_django/README.md

 - ***OPTIMIZE***:
   - Rework the way to update the messages list *(receiver)*:
-    - Only call display_chat when clicking in a chat, this is to avoid loading unnnecesary HTML contents and to avoid things like if a user needs to search a very old message but the contact messages them the entire chat list will be updated again and the user will do request to the server again, in order to reduce the size of the request, only the new messages will be returned and appended to the messages list (if the chat is displayed of course)
+    - Only call display_chat when clicking in a chat, this is to avoid loading unnnecesary HTML contents.
       - If the sender deleted a message get (via websocket) the id of the message and search for it in the displayed messages list (if it's displayed) if the message is found, remove it using element.remove()